CiscoDevNet/cisco-asav/README.md

 Clustering lets you group multiple ASAv units together as a single logical device.
 A cluster provides all the convenience of a single device (management, integration into a network) while achieving the increased throughput and redundancy of multiple devices.
-ASAv cluster is supported on AWS from 9.19 release.
+* ASAv cluster is supported on AWS from 9.19 release.
+* ASAv cluster is supported on Azure from 9.20.2 release.

 ## AWS GuardDuty Integration with Cisco ASAv